open/close all folders

 - Halo: Hunters in the Dark: The morolaath, aka "blind wolves", that live on the Ark resemble two-legged lizards with no eyes.
 They were actually going to be in the first Halo game, but had to be cut out before release.

 - While most Battlemechs in BattleTech have arms to some degree, some have arms that consist of nothing but a tiny missile pod, such as the Catapult and Stalker.
 And even more extreme, there are even a handful of mechs with no arms whatsoever, such as the Blitzkrieg.

 - The eponymous critters from the board game Snits Revenge.
 They attack by kicking.

-- Warhammer and Warhammer 40,000 feature Squigs, best described as half animal, half fungus, and half teeth.
+- Warhammer, Warhammer: Age of Sigmar, Warhammer 40,000 and their spin-offs feature Squigs, best described as half animal, half fungus, and half teeth.
 They're famed and feared for their unpredictable bounding gait and voracious ferocity, but Squigs form a surprisingly complex part of the greenskin ecosystem, serving as guard dogs, garbage disposals, livestock, and in one extremely specialized sub-species' case, hair plugs.
 Other races rarely appreciate this, however, as their encounters with the toothy critters come when goblins herd a bouncing horde of the things onto the battlefield, or orks strap them with explosives and send the beasts to chase tanks.

 - Warmachine has light 'jacks from Cryx and Rhul factions.
 They come in 'necro-gothic' and 'boxy armored' flavours respectably.
 Some creatures from Legion of Everblight fit the trope too — for those who favours the creepy organic look.